Forced conversion: Umayyad Caliphate

+In the early eighth century under the Umayyads, 63 out of a group of 70 Christian pilgrims from Iconium were captured, tortured, and executed under the orders of the Arab Governor of Ceaserea for refusing to convert to Islam (seven were forcibly converted to Islam under torture).
+Soon afterwards, sixty more Christian pilgrims from Amorium were crucified in Jerusalem.

 Almohad Caliphate

 There were forced conversions in the 12th century under the Almohad dynasty of North Africa and al-Andalus, who suppressed the dhimmi status of Jews and Christians and gave them the choice between conversion, exile, and being executed.
 The treatment and persecution of Jews under Almohad rule was a drastic change.
 Prior to Almohad rule during the Caliphate of Córdoba, Jewish culture experienced a Golden Age.
 María Rosa Menocal, a specialist in Iberian literature at Yale University, has argued that "tolerance was an inherent aspect of Andalusian society", and that the Jewish dhimmis living under the Caliphate, while allowed fewer rights than Muslims, were still better off than in Christian Europe.
 Many Jews migrated to al-Andalus, where they were not just tolerated but allowed to practice their faith openly.
 Christians had also practiced their religion openly in Córdoba, and both Jews and Christians lived openly in Morocco as well.

 The first Almohad ruler, Abd al-Mumin, allowed an initial seven-month grace period.
 Then he forced most of the urban dhimmi population in Morocco, both Jewish and Christian, to convert to Islam.
 In 1198, the Almohad emir Abu Yusuf Yaqub al-Mansur decreed that Jews must wear a dark blue garb, with very large sleeves and a grotesquely oversized hat; his son altered the colour to yellow, a change that may have influenced Catholic ordinances some time later.
 Those who converted had to wear clothing that identified them as Jews since they were not regarded as sincere Muslims.
 Cases of mass martyrdom of Jews who refused to convert to Islam are recorded.

 Many of the conversions were superficial.
 Maimonides urged Jews to choose the superficial conversion over martyrdom and argued, "Muslims know very well that we do not mean what we say, and that what we say is only to escape the ruler's punishment and to satisfy him with this simple confession."
 Abraham Ibn Ezra (1089–1164), who himself fled the persecutions of the Almohads, composed an elegy mourning the destruction of many Jewish communities throughout Spain and the Maghreb under the Almohads.
 Many Jews fled from territories ruled by the Almohads to Christian lands, and others, like the family of Maimonides, fled east to more tolerant Muslim lands.
 However, a few Jewish traders still working in North Africa are recorded.

 The treatment and persecution of Christians under Almohad rule was a drastic change as well.
 Many Christians were killed, forced to convert, or forced to flee.
 Some Christians fled to the Christian kingdoms in the north and west and helped fuel the Reconquista.
-Christian martyrs who refused to convert to Islam under Almohad rule included: